-Hero image with Pittsburgh background pittplusme.org/study/2276
+Hero image with Pittsburgh background https://pittplusme.org/study/2276

 STUDY BASICS

 Are you between the ages of 18-35?
-You may be able to participate in a study that understand how certain types of social interactions influence mood, decision-making, and biological responses that may contribute to risk for suicidal behaviors among young adults.
+You may be able to participate in a study to understand how certain types of social interactions influence mood, decision-making, and biological responses that may contribute to risk for suicidal behaviors among young adults.

 STUDY PURPOSE